Program gives minorities a leg up

 Reposted from The Triangle Tribune

-Evan Raleigh received a Corporate Fellowship award to pursue a Master of Arts in Management degree.
+Evan Raleigh received a Corporate Fellowship award to pursue a Master of Science in Management degree.

 Raleigh, a political science graduate of Wake Forest University in Winston-Salem, is one of several black professionals among the eight students to receive the WFU School of Business Corporate Fellowship award.
 The award, for eligible minority students and students who've taken a leadership role in diversity efforts, covers full tuition for the 10-month program plus a $21,000 stipend for living expenses.
 Fellows also get personal mentoring from a high-level executive at a major corporation, hands-on experience to enhance classroom education and a chance to get a job at their sponsor company after graduation.